* Sees Q3 op profit at 4.2 trln won, beats 3.4 trln won fcast

 * Estimates Q3 sales at 41 trln won vs 41.9 trln won consensus

-* Telecom division seen reporting record profit -analysts
+* Telecom division seen reporting record profit, analysts say

 * Sagging chip, flat screen prices remain concerns

-* Samsung shares gains 1.9 pct in broader market up 2.4 pct
+* Samsung shares flat in a broader market up 2.6 pct

 By Miyoung Kim

-SEOUL, Oct 7 Samsung Electronics said its quarterly profit should top the most bullish market forecasts, with smartphones becoming its main profit engine despite intense competition from bigger rival Apple .
+SEOUL, Oct 7 (Reuters) - Samsung Electronics said its quarterly profit should top the most bullish market forecasts, with smartphones becoming its main profit engine despite intense competition from bigger rival Apple .

-On Friday, the South Korean firm estimated its operating profit for the third quarter at 4.2 trillion won ($3.5 billion) versus a consensus forecast of 3.4 trillion won by analysts surveyed by Thomson Reuters I/B/E/S. That was down 14 percent from a year ago but up 12 percent from the preceding quarter.
+The South Korean firm estimated its quarterly operating profit at 4.2 trillion won ($3.5 billion) versus a consensus forecast of 3.4 trillion won by analysts surveyed by Thomson Reuters I/B/E/S. That would be down 14 percent from a year ago but up 12 percent from the preceding quarter.

-The profit estimate was higher than the most bullish street estimate of 3.95 trillion won.
+The estimate released on Friday was higher than even the most bullish street view of 3.95 trillion won.
+Detailed earnings for July to September will be released later this month, Samsung said.

-Investors are looking for signs its telecom business can sustain strong growth in the year-end holiday season as its flagship Galaxy line of smartphones and tablets square off against Apple's new iPhone going on sale next week.
+Investors are looking for signs the telecoms business can sustain strong growth for the year-end holiday season as its flagship Galaxy line of smartphones and tablets squares off against Apple’s new iPhone, which goes on sale next week.

-Earnings at the world's biggest technology firm, with sales of $130 billion last year, are set to slide to 3.4 trillion won in the fourth quarter, according to consensus estimates.
+Earnings at the world’s biggest technology firm with sales of $130 billion last year, are set to slide to 3.4 trillion won in the fourth quarter, consensus estimates show.

 Profit from Samsung’s telecoms division is widely expected to top earnings from the semiconductor business at the world’s biggest memory chip maker.

-Analysts say Samsung is one of the best placed firms to deliver something fresh and exciting to rival Apple.
-It already makes the closest competitor by sales to Apple's iPad tablet.
+Analysts say Samsung is one of the best placed companies to deliver something fresh and exciting to rival Apple, which has released a string of big-hit products in the past two decades.

 It plans to release its first smartphone based on the latest version of Microsoft’s mobile operating system this month, while a 5.3-inch screen Galaxy Note, a hybrid of a smartphone and a tablet, is set to go on sale later this year.

-Samsung also leads the pack of companies selling phones on Google's Android operating system.
+Samsung leads a pack of companies selling phones on Google’s Android operating system.

-"The Galaxy S2 probably played a key role in boosting the company's earnings and it will continue to do so pretty much unchallenged, until Apple unveils a better version of next new iPhone," said Kyung Woo-hyun, a fund manager at Daishin Asset Management.
+“The Galaxy S II probably played a key role in boosting the company’s earnings and it will continue to do so pretty much unchallenged, until Apple unveils a better new version of iPhone,” said Kyung Woo-hyun, a fund manager at Daishin Asset Management.

 Samsung, which worked out how to make black and white TVs in the 1970s by tearing apart Japanese models, has become a top global brand over the past decade.